rtmigo/vien_py/README.md

 It provides one-line shortcuts for:
 - creating and deleting environments
 - running commands inside environments
-- switching between working environments in bash shell
+- switching between environments in bash shell

 -----